 The benefits of the Cleaner Production interventions not only result in resource and monetary savings for the supplier factories, but enable them to perform continuously with improved efficiency and sustainability.PaCT Portal

-IFC appoints Nishat Shahid Chowdhury as the Program Manager for Bangladesh Partnership for Cleaner Textiles (PaCT) on August 1, 2017.
+IFC has appointed Ms. Nishat Shahid Chowdhury as the new Program Manager for Bangladesh Partnership for Cleaner Textile (PaCT) Program.
+She worked as a Deputy Program Manager of the same program...Read More

 The burgeoning textile industry of Bangladesh can be substantially benefited by reusing wastewater and other natural resources...Read More